 Treatment for an insulinoma can be surgery, medical manage or possibly both.

 It is important to manage hypoglycemia before surgery which will involve intravenous administration of dextrose or glucagon.
-If the cat has collapsed, or is comatose, administer corn syrup or honey to the gums.
+If the cat has collapsed or is comatose, administer corn syrup or honey to the gums.
 Alternatively, if the cat is able to eat, frequent small meals can help to restore blood glucose levels.

 Surgery: Surgical removal of the tumour and where necessary, partial removal of the affected pancreas (partial pancreatectomy).
-The tumour will go to a laboratory for histopathology, to confirm diagnosis and grade the tumour.
+The tumour will go to a laboratory for histopathology, to confirm the diagnosis and grade the tumour.

 If it is not possible to remove the entire tumour, additional therapy will be necessary post-surgery to manage blold sugar levels.
 In some cases, surgery may not be possible due to financial constraints.
-In both cases, the following therapies can slow down progression of the disease, but are not curative.
+In both cases, the following therapies can slow down the progression of the disease but are not curative.

 Treatment will start conservatively, such as diet alone, additional therapies will be added if symptoms continue, or return after a period of time.

-Diet: A high protein, high fibre and high fat diet with complex carbohydrates fed 4 – 6 times a day which will help to slowly release sugar and keep levels stable.
+Diet: A high protein, high fibre and high-fat diet with complex carbohydrates fed 4 – 6 times a day which will help to slowly release sugar and keep levels stable.
 Where possible, make food available at all times, unless the cat is obese.